 Some implants do have a higher risk of subjecting you to the risk of BIA-ALCL.
 You need to have that discussion with your surgeon to identify which implants they use, which are going to suit you and your needs better, and weigh up the relative risk and benefits.
 Your safety is not only up to your surgeon, it’s up to you too – choose wisely!
 If you are unsure, contact [email protected] and we will send you a link to surgeons near you.

-You might also want to consider that there is another option for breast augmentation now with fat transfer.
-Dr Allan Kalus at Avenue Plastic Surgery says he is seeing more and more patients come in to remove their implants and replace them with fat transfer.
+You might also want to consider that there is another option for breast augmentation now with fat transfer as more patients come in to remove their implants and replace them with their own fat.

 What if you already have implants?